SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_carcass_survey_qc.md

 -   97.9 % of values in the `mark_rate` column are NA.

 ### Summary of Identified Issues

+-   Some columns need better metadata description
+-   Some columns such as ‘run’ and ‘run\_call’ seem to overlap - need to email Ryan

 ### Save Cleaned data back to google cloud